-Caramel sauce is a delicious addition to top any dessert, ice cream, iced coffee, or even to dip fruit in!
-Growing up, it was an essential part of ice cream night, and caramel popcorn was my go-to snack!
+Caramel Sauce Recipe – This Caramel Sauce Recipe is a delicious addition to top any dessert, ice cream, iced coffee, or even to dip fruit in!
+Growing up, caramel was always an essential part of ice cream night, and caramel popcorn was my go-to snack!

 However, most caramel recipes are filled with ingredients like high fructose corn syrup, milk, artificial colors, and much more that we simply don’t want in our bodies.